daryllxd/lifelong-learning/coursera-law-and-the-entrepreneur.md

 # 2.1: Introduction to Law and the Entrepreneur

-* Once you start signing contracts and hiring employees, that’s when you can get a lawyer.
-Personality fit is also very important.
-* Ents want to move full speed ahead, and lawyers will show potential problems and paths against the roadblocks.
+Once you start signing contracts and hiring employees, that’s when you get a lawyer.
+You need to find a lawyer that you like personality-wise because oftentimes there are different priorities for the two parties: ents want to move full speed ahead, and lawyers will show potential problems and paths against the roadblocks.

-* A successful startup needs a team of different people.
+A successful startup needs a team of different people.
 It’s good to have wise counseling and good advice.
-* Ent: Jack/Sydney, “box of the month” subscription service.

 # 2.2-2.5: Employment Prior

-* Even if a person hasn’t signed a contract, the employee has fiduciary duties (must do stuff, must not compete).
+Even if an employee hasn’t signed an actual contract for this, they have fiduciary duties (such as "must not compete").

-* Whether an employee is a key or a skilled employee has something there.
-Check if your business is something that will fight your old job.
+There are usually different agreements for key (high ranking) employees and skilled (engineers, programmers, designers) employees.
+Check if your new business will be something that will fight your old job.

-* If an employee has signed an agreement (moonlighting provision) then they can’t do shit yet.
+If an employee has signed an agreement (moonlighting provision) then they can’t do shit yet.
 Also check if the employee has a non-compete agreement.
 Ex: California, they don’t enforce NCA that much.

-* NCA has to be: cannot stand alone (another contract such as employment is needed), actually hurts the employer/not just to stop competition, reasonably limited geographically, scope.
+NCA has to be: cannot stand alone (another contract such as employment is needed), actually hurts the employer/not just to stop competition, reasonably limited geographically, scope.

-* Sometimes this is non-enforcable, and sometimes NCA is an emotional reaction by the employer, so leave on good terms.
+Sometimes this is non-enforcable, and sometimes NCA is an emotional reaction by the employer, so __leave on good terms__.

 ## IP